2013 UEFA Europa League final

-The 2013 UEFA Europa League Final was the final match of the 2012–13 UEFA Europa League, the 42nd season of Europe's secondary club football tournament organised by UEFA, and the 4th season since it was renamed from the UEFA Cup to the UEFA Europa League.
+The 2013 UEFA Europa League final was the final match of the 2012–13 UEFA Europa League, the 42nd season of Europe's secondary club football tournament organised by UEFA, and the 4th season since it was renamed from the UEFA Cup to the UEFA Europa League.
 The match was played at the Amsterdam Arena in Amsterdam, Netherlands, on 15 May 2013, between Portuguese side Benfica and English side Chelsea.
 Chelsea won 2–1 to secure their first title in this competition.

 Chelsea were the first UEFA Champions League title holders to play in the following season's Europa League, after becoming the first Champions League holders to be eliminated in the group stage.
-With this triumph, they became the first Champions League holders to win the Europa League, since the 2013 Champions League Final had not been played then.
-Chelsea also became the fourth club, and first in England, to win all three major UEFA club titles, having won the Cup Winners' Cup in 1971 and 1998, and still held the Champions League title won for the first time the previous year.
-Chelsea were also the first team since Manchester United in the 1991 European Cup Winners' Cup Final to win a major European final without making any substitutions.
+With this triumph, they became the only Champions League holders to win the Europa League (no other team did so prior to 2024, when amended regulations meant this was no longer a possibility).
+Chelsea also became the fourth club, and first in England, to win all three major UEFA club titles at the time, having won the Cup Winners' Cup in 1971 and 1998, and still held the Champions League title won for the first time the previous year.
+Chelsea were also the first team since Manchester United in the 1991 European Cup Winners' Cup final to win a major European final without making any substitutions.

 As a result of winning this competition, Chelsea secured a place in the 2013 UEFA Super Cup against the winners of the 2012–13 UEFA Champions League, Bayern Munich.

 Venue

 The Amsterdam Arena was announced as the venue of the 2013 UEFA Europa League final on 16 June 2011.
-The home stadium of Ajax since 1996, it staged the 1998 UEFA Champions League Final, where Real Madrid beat Juventus 1–0 for their seventh title, and was also one of the UEFA Euro 2000 venues, hosting five games including a semi-final.
+The home stadium of Ajax since 1996, it staged the 1998 UEFA Champions League final, where Real Madrid beat Juventus 1–0 for their seventh title, and was also one of the UEFA Euro 2000 venues, hosting five games including a semi-final.

 The previous home for Ajax's European matches, the Olympisch Stadion, also played host to European finals.
-One-legged finals include the 1962 European Cup Final, where Benfica defeated Real Madrid 5–3, and the 1977 European Cup Winners' Cup Final, where Anderlecht were beaten 2–0 by Hamburg.
-It also hosted the second legs of the 1981 UEFA Cup Final, between AZ '67 and Ipswich Town, and of the 1992 UEFA Cup Final, between Ajax and Torino.
+One-legged finals include the 1962 European Cup final, where Benfica defeated Real Madrid 5–3, and the 1977 European Cup Winners' Cup final, where Anderlecht were beaten 2–0 by Hamburger SV.
+It also hosted the second legs of the 1981 UEFA Cup final, between AZ '67 and Ipswich Town, and of the 1992 UEFA Cup final, between Ajax and Torino.